sercona/Owon-Multimeters/README.md

 Captures, converts, displays and stores Bluetooth (BLE) output from these meters.

+(NOTE!
+Coming soon, ESP32 native version that does not need any linux host computer!)

 # Requirements
 gatttool needs to be installed and operational in linux for this application to work.